Ericbatiste1/EricsBookStore/EricsBookStore/README.md

 11:51 am: updated productcontroller.

 11:55 am: Getting error: SqlException: The INSERT statement conflicted with the FOREIGN KEY constraint "FK_Products_CoverType_CategoryId".
 The conflict occurred in database "EricsBookStore", table "dbo.CoverType", column 'Id'.
 The statement has been terminated.
 Cannot resolve.

+12:13 pm: tried fixing the sqlexception error..
+Getting closer still no luck though.

+12/8/2021 12 mins

+5:32 pm: Fixed up HomeController.cs

+5:44 pm: Fixed Ajax Error...
+Still having same error as before with product table and foreign key...

+12/9/2021

+7:41 pm: fixed color being too light to see category and covertype in product.